/ˈfilmˌmākər / - a person who directs or produces movies.

 At that time it seemed the strangest thing to say aloud.
 Who was I?
 I was a military wife who’d never done much more with a camera than take some pretty cool pictures and an occasional home video.
 However, the dream would not subside and I knew I had to do it.
 I could see my future clearly.
 I would be a filmmaker.

 The first time I had “Mafietta” shot, it was a trailer filmed in Wilmington, North Carolina.
 I sent the director/producer a few hundred dollars and he sent me the finished product.
 The next time, I hired producer/director Jahmar Hill and he met me in North Carolina and I watched as he and his crew created “Mafietta,” the short film.
 That’s when I fell in love with filmmaking.

 The third time I filmed “Mafietta,” I produced it.
 I upped my budget.
 No, let’s be honest, I quadrupled my budget and that’s when I won my first award.
 It wasn’t easy, though.
 I had to learn social media marketing quickly.
 It wasn’t enough to just make this film, I had to promote it too.
 It took me a minute to wrap my mind around applying SEO to what I was doing, but I figured it out.
 My mother-in-law hired an amazing web designer and he gave me a crash course to help me.
 I learned to make some simple graphics and the rest is history.

 Then it was official, I’d been bitten by the bug.
-I met some actor’s I fell in love with and suddenly my search was simpler when it came time to film.
+I met some actors I fell in love with and suddenly my search was simpler when it came time to film.
 A full feature titled, “Church” followed.
-I’ve yet to have that edited, but I’ll get around to it eventually.
+Click here to watch it, free on Tubi.
 Then “Blind” came next.
-It is currently available on Amazon and “Child Support” will come next.
-It is currently in post-production and being edited.
+It is currently available on Amazon and “Frontin” came next.
+It is available for rent here.